slady/prism/layers.md

 # Default

-The default layer based on the standard layer of the full size keyboard or the 60% keyboard.
+The default layer is based on the standard layout of the alphanumerical part of the full size keyboard or the 60% keyboard.
 It is almost identical to the Planck keyboard, only Ctrl and Alt keys moved to the left side of the keyboard and there is a split space bar on the bottom.